cscully-allison/data-ensemble-interview-artifacts/Codes.md

 ### Metadata not explicitly stated but implied

   - P1 alludes to knowledge about profiles but not where it lives: " Your profile one would be corresponding to the data set from the run with two CPUs and then profile two correspond to the run with four CPUs"
-  - P2 does Task 1 with metadata explicity but in Task 2 does architectuer as separate [EnsembleAPI] objects rather than metadata
+  - P2 does Task 1 with metadata explicitly but in Task 2 does architecture as separate [EnsembleAPI] objects rather than metadata
   - P9: "the main thing that we're looking at is performance over time"

 ### Metadata as a reminder for analysis